ShantamShukla/Movie_Info_App_Using_HTML_CSS_JAVASCRIPT/readme.md

 # Movie Information Website
 This is a simple movie information website that fetches data from the Open Movie Database (OMDb) API and displays it on the page.
 The website is built using HTML, CSS, and JavaScript.
+It was just a fun mini project in I made in my free time.😊

 ## Files
 index.html: Contains the HTML code for the website.